Obstructions to deforming curves on an Enriques-Fano 3-fold: Introduction

 The organization of this paper is as follows.
 In \S\ref{subsec:enriques} and \S\ref{subsec:EF3} we recall some properties of Enriques surfaces and Enriques-Fano $3$-folds, respectively.
 In \S\ref{subsec:flag and primary obstruction} we recall some known results on Hilbert-flag schemes and obstructions to lifting first order deformations of curves on a $3$-fold to second order deformations (i.e.~priamary obstructions).
 These results will be used in \S\ref{sect:obstructions} and \S\ref{sect:non-reduced} to prove Theorems~\ref{thm:main2} and \ref{thm:main1}, respectively.

-\paragraph{\bf Acknowledgments} I should like to thank Prof.~Hiromichi Takagi for his comment, which motivated me to research the topic of this paper.
-I should like to thank Prof.~Shigeru Mukai for letting me know examples of Enriques-Fano $3$-folds.
-This paper was written during my stay as a visiting researcher at the department of mathematics of the University of Oslo (UiO), Norway.
+\paragraph{\bf Acknowledgments} I would like to thank Prof.~Hiromichi Takagi for his comment, which motivated me to research the topic of this paper.
+I would like to thank Prof.~Shigeru Mukai for letting me know examples of Enriques-Fano $3$-folds.
+This paper was written during my stay as a visiting researcher at the department of mathematics at the University of Oslo (UiO), Norway.
 I thank UiO for providing the facilities.
 I thank Prof.~Kristian Ranestad, Prof.~John Christian Ottem and Prof.~Jan Oddvar Kleppe for helpful and inspiring discussions during the stay.
-This work was supported in part by JSPS KAKENHI Grant Numbers JP17K05210.
+Last but not least, I thank the referee for giving helpful comments improving the readability and quality of this paper.
+This work was supported in part by JSPS KAKENHI Grant Numbers JP17K05210 and JP20K03541.